Uniqueness of Bessel models for GSpin groups: Introduction

 We remark that Theorem~\ref{thm-main} establishes an analogue of the result in \cite[\S 15]{GanGrossPrasad2012} and completes the first step towards the local Gan-Gross-Prasad conjecture for $\GSpin$ groups.

-Another important application of Theorem~\ref{thm-main} is the Euler product factorization of certain global Rankin-Selberg integrals for $\GSpin$ groups, which will be addressed in the author's forthcoming work.
-The existence of an Euler product is crucial for establishing an integral representation and for developing the local theory.
+Another important application of Theorem~\ref{thm-main} is the Euler product factorization of certain global Rankin-Selberg integrals for $\GSpin$ groups, studied in the author's work in \cite{Yan2025GGP}.
+As a further application of the Rankin-Selberg integrals, certain cases of the global Gan-Gross-Prasad conjecture for $\GSpin$ groups are proved in \cite{Yan2025GGP}.
+More recently, Bessel models are used in the construction of twisted automorphic descent from the general linear groups to odd $\GSpin$ groups in \cite{Yan2026TwistedDescent}.